Harsh-Anand-Singh/todo_list/README.md

 - Task Creation, Modification, and Deletion
 - Task Categories and Prioritization
 - Due Dates and Reminders
-- Collaborative Features: Comments and Attachments
-- Search and Filter Functionality
-- Analytics for Task Completion Trends

 **Contributions:**
 - Developed a responsive and intuitive user interface for seamless task management.